Top Ways To Get Connected to the Tech Community in Boulder & Denver

 Both Denver and Boulder have numerous groups that meet on a regular basis to help connect people across technology, business, and community.
 New Tech Colorado, the largest “community of geeks” in the state with 14,000+ members is very active, as is Creative Connections, an equally large group for any who would consider themselves a “creative type.”

 If you prefer a more intimate size, consider House of Genius.
 With chapters in both cities, they bring together a diverse mix of collaborators from the community for an evening each month of disruptive thinking, supportive input, and creative new ideas.
-For those who would rather unwind over a cold brew, Built in Brews might be the choice for you.
-Organized by Built in Colorado, it’s hosted monthly by an innovative start-up in the region.

-Other groups offer a more singular focus in particular aspects of technology.
+Other groups offer a more singular focus on particular aspects of technology.
 The Denver Founders Network brings together people with passions for startups and innovation, Denver UX hosts events about everything user experience, and Denver Digital Marketing offers get-togethers on ways to jumpstart your marketing strategy.
 And, of course, there is a meetup for almost every flavor of software development.

 It’s worth calling out that the front range offers a whole host of ways for women in tech to connect with each other.
 SheSays is a rockstar organization with groups in both Denver and Boulder that organizes both educational events and happy hours.
 Women Who Code is also in both cities, and does amazing work empowering women and encouraging professional success in technical fields.
 Ladies Get Coffee, Women in Tech, and Women Who Startup are also great groups that aim to build community through education and events.